1 - Quick Start

 5.3 - Development

-A selected set of serverless workflows.
+A selected set of serverless workflows

 • application.properties the configuration item specific for the workflow app itself.

-• ${workflow}.sw.yaml the serverless workflow definitions with respect to the best practices.
+• ${workflow}.sw.yaml the serverless workflow definitions.

 • specs/ optional folder with OpenAPI specs if the flow needs them.

 All .svg can be ignored, there’s no real functional use for them in deployment and all of them are created by VSCode extension.
+TODO remove all svg and gitignore them.

 Every workflow has a matching container image pushed to quay.io by a github workflows in the form of quay.io/orchestrator/serverless-workflow-${workflow}.